FortiManager

 axel_gonzalez_FTNT_0-1648689234761.png

-What is included on the tool?
+What is included in the tool:

-Each Fortimanager/FortiAnalyzer debugger capture includes the following information:
+Each FortiManager/FortiAnalyzer debugger capture includes the following information:

 • A video recording.